python/cpython/Doc/howto/logging-cookbook.rst

 to have all the processes log to a :class:`SocketHandler`, and have a separate process which implements a socket server which reads from the socket and logs to file.
-(If you prefer, you can dedicate one thread in one of the existing processes to perform this function.)
-The following section documents this approach in more detail and includes a working socket receiver which can be used as a starting point for you to adapt in your own applications.
+(If you prefer, you can dedicate one thread in one of the existing processes to perform this function.) :ref:`This section <network-logging>` documents this approach in more detail and includes a working socket receiver which can be used as a starting point for you to adapt in your own applications.

 If you are using a recent version of Python which includes the :mod:`multiprocessing` module, you could write your own handler which uses the